GoogleContainerTools/kpt-functions-catalog/examples/enable-gcp-services-advanced/README.md

 └── [service_proj2-service-redis.yaml]  Service proj2-service-redis
 ```

-We can see two ProjectServiceSet resources `proj1-service` and `proj2-service` for managing service enablement in two projects `proj1` and `proj2`.
-We can also see the services `compute.googleapis.com`, `redis.googleapis.com` managed within ProjectServiceSet `proj1-service` resource and `redis.googleapis.com` within ProjectServiceSet `proj2-service` resource.
-Notice that `bigquery.googleapis.com` is no longer present in `proj1-service` ProjectServiceSet.
+We can see two `ProjectServiceSet` resources `proj1-service` and `proj2-service` for managing service enablement in two projects `proj1` and `proj2`.
+We can also see the services `compute.googleapis.com`, `redis.googleapis.com` managed within `ProjectServiceSet` `proj1-service` resource and `redis.googleapis.com` within `ProjectServiceSet` `proj2-service` resource.
+Notice that `bigquery.googleapis.com` is no longer present in `proj1-service` `ProjectServiceSet`.
 We can re render this package to prune that service resource.

 ### Function invocation